echaya/SiteRepo/site/pack/deps/opt/snacks.nvim/docs/picker.md

   },
   ---@class snacks.picker.previewers.Config
   previewers = {
+    diff = {
+      native = false, -- use native (terminal) or Neovim for previewing git diffs and commits cmd = { "delta" }, -- example to show a diff with delta },
     git = {
       native = false, -- use native (terminal) or Neovim for previewing git diffs and commits args = {}, -- additional arguments passed to the git command.
 Useful to set pager options usin `-c ...`